hopglass/node-respondd/README.md

 executed with root privileges by `respondd`.
 If you use the `respondd.service` for *systemd*, this would be for user `nobody`.

+A possible way to extend suoders file accordingly would be:

+    nobody ALL=(root) NOPASSWD: /opt/node-respondd/bat-list-neighbours

 ## Configuration

 With default setup, the file `/opt/node-respondd/config.json` will be read for configuration.